NewcastleRSE-Training/intro-to-python/README.md

 Repo for all materials for Introduction to Python

 ## Intended audience
 This workshop is aimed at participants with little to no prior programming experience.
 Participants do not need to have completed any previous workshops with us.
-Participants should attend the Version Control workshop after completing Introduction to Python.
+Participants should attend the Version Control workshop after completing Introduction to Python, and then progress to Intermediate Python.

 ## Lesson objectives
 By the end of the session, participants will: